1. Observance of Regulations & Behaviour

 5. Changes and Cancellations to Type A Events

-A promoting club wishing to cancel an event prior to the day of the promotion shall consult either with the Secretary, Open Events Secretary or Chairman of the controlling District Council before implementation of the cancellation, submitting full details and reasons for the proposed cancellation.
+A promoting club wishing to cancel an event prior to the day of the promotion shall consult either with the Secretary, Open Events Secretary or Chair of the controlling District Council before implementation of the cancellation, submitting full details and reasons for the proposed cancellation.

 Where cancellation is due to emergency action on the day of the event, details and reasons for this shall be notified to the District Secretary.